GE Power: GE Energy (2005-2008)

-2013–present
+2013–2024

 After lengthy negotiations, on 2 November 2015, GE finalized the acquisition of Alstom's power generation and electricity transmission business, that were integrated into GE Power & Water.
 Later, the newly acquired Hydro and Wind business of Alstom, together with GE's own Wind Energy division, were spun-off to create a new subsidiary called GE Renewable Energy.

 In 2015, GE Power garnered press attention when a model 9FB gas turbine in Texas was shut down for two months due to the break of a turbine blade.
 This model uses similar blade technology to GE's newest and most efficient model, the HA.
 After the break, GE developed new protective coatings and heat treatment methods.
 Gas turbines represent a significant portion of GE Power's revenue, and also represent a significant portion of the power generation fleet of several utility companies in the United States.
 Chubu Electric of Japan and Électricité de France also had units that were impacted.
 Initially, GE did not realize the turbine blade issue of the 9FB unit would impact the new HA units.

 Forced by a wave of very negative financial results, the company went through a series of disinvestments and reorganization in 2017.

 In May 2017, GE Oil & Gas was combined with Baker Hughes Incorporated to create Baker Hughes, a GE company (BHGE), a new tier-1 business inside the parent group.

 In June 2017, GE Energy Connections merged again with GE Power & Water, to become the present GE Power.
 The new combined business unit is led by Scott Strazik.